varya/varya.github.com/content/pages/1--design-systems/what-is-a-design-system/index.md

 ## Design system — what is behind?

-Design systems are yet evolving concept, our understanding of it is changing.
+Design systems are yet evolving concept, our understanding of them is changing.
 But for sure a design system must serve the needs of all the people involved in product creation and managing the company.
-This brings to the conclusion **a design system is not equal to a library of components or to a style guide, it is something bigger**.
+This brings us to the conclusion that **a design system is not equal to a library of components or to a style guide, it is something bigger**.
 From my experience, a functioning and living design system means the following.